STUDENT HOUSING IN 2021

 Maastricht - Woonpunt

 If you don’t feel like staying on campus or in student housing (or you were a bit too late to the game), then you can consider finding private accommodation.
 Private accommodation is essentially housing (such as apartments and studios) that are not considered part of a student housing scheme.
-So, any old apartment or room you available for rent.
-Okay, not old, but you know what we mean.
+So, any old apartment or room is available for rent.
 You might consider, for example, renting an apartment with your friends, finding a room for rent, or even finding your own studio.
 Here’s a list of some of the most popular places for students to find housing on the private market:

 Tired of searching for the perfect location & price across multiple websites?
 Meet Nestpick.
 Nestpick labels itself as the "Skyscanner for flats" allowing you to filter through thousands of listings across a wide range of housing platforms.
 This search engine allows you to find mid to long-term accommodation in over 50 cities.
 And all of that without having to open thousands of browser tabs.
 Woohoo!